 The worst flowers for those who suffer from allergies are those from the daisy family, these include:

 However, there are some pollen free sunflower types named: Apricot Twist and Joker.
 These are hypoallergenic as their pollen is too heavy to be carried by the wind.

 Best flowers for sufferers

 Believe it or not, there are many flowers available today that are ideal for those who suffer from a pollen allergy.
-Cactus plants, hosta and dusty miller are perfect for sufferers but if you are looking for something with a little more colour then these options from Serenata Flowers are ideal:
+Cactus plants, hosta, and dusty miller are perfect for sufferers but if you are looking for something with a little more color then these options from Serenata Flowers are ideal: